jhucsf/spring2023/assign/assign01.md

 that *you are expected to add your own tests.*  For Milestone 2, part of the grading criteria includes the comprehensiveness of the tests you write.

+**Important restriction**: In your implementation of the functions, you must not use any data types (or operations on data types) where the size is greater than 64 bits.
+For example, using the `__int128` or `uint128_t` data types is not permitted.

 ## Hints and tips

 **Addition**